Disclaimers: See Chapter Part 1

 "Can you stop referring to us in third person.
 We're alive, not dead."
 Xena retorted.

-Gabrielle softly nudge Xena's ribs while joking.
-"Some of us are, more than others."
+Gabrielle softly nudged Xena's ribs, joking, "Some of us are, more than others."

 'Ah, we're getting somewhere.'
 Xena mused.
 "Now that you know who we are, who are you, and why are you running around claiming to be me?"

-Tanya's pupils raised to the face of Xena.
-"Many people speak of you Xena.
-How you were once this evil warlord, bent on bringing misery and death to anyone.
+"My name is Tanya of Larissa in Thessaly."
+Her pupils raised to the face of the Warrior Princess.
+"Many people speak of you, Xena.
+How you were once this evil warlord bent on bringing misery and death to anyone.
 With that reputation, it earned you the title, Destroyer of Nations."

 "I didn't mean any offense."
 Tanya apologized.

-Memories flooded Xena's senses with scenes of that fateful day almost three decades passed.
-Beyond the fact that she was a skilled strategist, and a magnificent leader when it came to tactical warfare, Xena hadn't taken a place on the front lines of battle.
+Memories flooded Xena's senses with scenes of that fateful day, three decades passed.
+Beyond the fact she was a skilled strategist and a magnificent leader when it came to tactical warfare, Xena hadn't taken a place on the front lines of battle.
 Instead, it was her ability as a unique healer that helped end the war.

-"They said, you saved many of lives that day.
+"They said you saved many of lives that day.
 That you kept many of souls from Hades."
-Tanya went on saying.
+Tanya went on elucidating.

 "You shouldn't believe everything you hear."
 Xena responded.

 Tanya's head shot up.
 "Not even from my own father?
-He told me that, you didn't just save lives, but stolen back a soul from the underworld god himself.
-A soul that was and is very special to you."
+He told me you didn't just save lives, but stolen back a soul from the underworld god himself.
+A soul that was, and is, very special to you."